FlandreDaisuki/Patchouli/README.en.md

 - Sort by bookmarks or submit time
 - Switch full width or default width
 - Indicating whether user has been following
-- L10n for some language
+- L10n for some languages
 - :beginner: **[Demo](https://youtu.be/lF5OMB7RP_Y)** :beginner:

 ## Installation